 Web-Based ERP Software

 Simply put, the main difference between web-based software and cloud-based software is how it is accessed.
 Web-based software is accessed via an internet browser anywhere, anytime.
-You are able to log into your web-based software on any device that has a reliable Wi-Fi connection such as a smartphone, tablet or laptop.
+You simply go to a web-browser, type in a URL and then you're able to log into your web-based software on any device that has a reliable Wi-Fi connection such as a smartphone, tablet or laptop.
 All web-based software will have different options when purchasing but often you can choose which modules you want to use and is thus sold using a traditional software licensing model which is a one-time payment for a specific period of time (per named user or per module).

 Data: With web-based ERP, your data is stored either at your business and is the responsibility of your IT department or it can be stored on the vendors’ servers in third-party data centers.

 Cloud-Based ERP Software